Semitic Transliterator in Unicode

 Semitic Transliterator in Unicode for Macintosh

-Semitic Transliterator in Unicode for Macintosh includes two keyboard layouts that provide four-characters-per-key input.
+Semitic Transliterator in Unicode for Macintosh includes four keyboard layouts that provide four-characters-per-key input.
 The keyboards are phonetic, based on the US keyboard, and allow easy input of all transliteration characters and symbols covered by the fonts.

 The first keyboard layout takes advantage of the OpenType layout features built into the fonts for the most logical, intuitive input possible.
 Input order is letter, accent, accent.
 The letter with its associated diacritics is built up automatically as you type, with all diacritics perfectly spaced.
-This keyboard layout requires the Mellel word processor (see System Requirements).
+This keyboard layout requires the Mellel word processor or InDesign CS5 (see System Requirements).

 This demonstrates the input method using the OpenType keyboard layout and Mellel.